isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-physical-therapists/index.md

 The rigidity of the shoe- a rigid shoe can put extra stress and pressure on your foot calf.
 On the other hand, highly cushioned shoes may cause foot pain.

-Establish whether you have any underlying foot issues like pronation, bad knees, or [lower back pain](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/) and make an informed choice considering your current situation.
+Establish whether you have any underlying foot issues like pronation, bad knees, or [lower back pain](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/)and make an informed choice considering your current situation.

 ###  Arch Support